Alexandrov geometry: foundations: Reshetnyak majorization

 Since triangles in $\spc{U}$ are $\kappa$-thin (\ref{prop:k-thin}), the restriction of $H_n$ to each triangle $\trig{\tilde p}{\tilde x^{i-1}}{\tilde x^i}$ is short.
 Then the triangle inequality implies that the restriction of $H_n$ to

-is short with respect to the length-metric on $D_n$.
+is short with respect to the length metric on $D_n$.
 Since nearest-point projection from $D_n$ to $U_n$ increases the $D_n$-distance between two points by at most $2\cdot\delta_n$, the map $H_n$ also increases the $D_n$-distance by at most $2\cdot\delta_n$.